 Since you’ll likely spend most of your time gathered in these spaces, it is very easy for them to become cluttered.
 It’s crucial to utilize the time in the months leading up to Thanksgiving and Christmas to focus on cleaning these spaces.
 Leaving the areas messy and cluttered until right before guests arrive can cause more pressure on yourself.
-It is also crucial to deep clean your entire space, with COVID-19 guidelines in mind.
+Use these tips to set a goal and create a plan.
 With a cleared and organized space, this will be so much easier to accomplish.
-As well, ensure you have some hand sanitizer handy for when guests arrive.

 In addition, holidays often come with cooler weather, it’s likely people will enter your home wearing more layers.
 Keep this in mind when you begin your fall cleaning!
 Prioritize your entryway first, and clear out space to place items there in an orderly fashion.
 Remaining on top of these areas in the months leading up to your event will save you time and stress as the holidays approach.

 Make Delivery Your Best Friend

 Being as prepared as possible typically means pre-buying everything ahead of time.
 Write out your to-do lists and make sure you get everything you need before hosting.
 This can help to ensure that when the day comes, you can focus your attention on entertaining your guests.